 Get More with Cloud Volumes ONTAP

-Cloud Volumes ONTAP from NetApp brings the trusted enterprise-class storage management features of on-prem ONTAP storage systems to Azure.
+Cloud Volumes ONTAP brings the trusted enterprise-class storage management features of on-prem ONTAP storage systems to Azure.
 It can reinforce your DR strategy in Azure, serving as the underlying storage management system, or serve as a DR storage management on its own.
 In either case, Cloud Volumes ONTAP adds value with features such as data replication, high availability, and storage efficiency, as we’ll see below.

 Ensure Cloud Business Continuity

 The Cloud Volumes ONTAP HA (High Availability) configuration for Azure uses shared storage between two Cloud Volumes ONTAP nodes that are part of different fault and update domains.
-In the event that of one of the nodes becomes unavailable, the surviving node takes over and provides access to data without any disruption.
+In the event that one of the nodes becomes unavailable, the surviving node takes over and provides access to data without any disruption.

 Easy Azure storage replication